akpw/akpw/_posts/2016-2-15-Swift concurrency.md

 On all Darwin platforms, Grand Central Dispatch is tightly integrated with the operating system kernel and is highly optimized for effective resource management and scheduling.

-In addition to the GCD functionality, the libdispatch library is also behind yet another, higher-level abstraction.
-[NSOperation](https://developer.apple.com/library/ios/documentation/Cocoa/Reference/NSOperation_class/index.html) represents an abstract unit of parallelizable work, while the associated [NSOperationQueue](https://developer.apple.com/library/prerelease/ios/documentation/Cocoa/Reference/NSOperationQueue_class/)[^1] accepts and runs specific instances of NSOperations.
+In addition to the GCD functionality, the libdispatch library is also behind yet another, higher-level abstraction[^1].
+[NSOperation](https://developer.apple.com/library/ios/documentation/Cocoa/Reference/NSOperation_class/index.html) represents an abstract unit of parallelizable work, while the associated [NSOperationQueue](https://developer.apple.com/library/prerelease/ios/documentation/Cocoa/Reference/NSOperationQueue_class/) accepts and runs specific instances of NSOperations.
 This model supports many advanced features such as e.g. operation dependencies across multiple queues or number of concurrent operations per a given queue.

 While GCD and NSOperations are by far the most common way to deal with concurrency in iOS and OSX, Apple still recognizes explicit creation and management of threads.